ucl-casa-ce/nispae/README.md

 To set up the Raspberry Pi, follow these steps:

-- Prepare an SD card with the RaspberryPi OS Lite (Bullseye) and configure WiFi settings, enable SSH, set Host, user and password.
+- Prepare an SD card with the Raspberry Pi OS Lite (Bullseye) and configure WiFi settings, enable SSH, set Host, user and password.
 - Run the command ```apt-get update & upgrade``` to update and upgrade the system

 ## Prepare the environment